stevencohn/OneMore/README.md

 * Sort pages, sections, or notebooks
 * Split current page into multiple pages
 * Toggle strikethrough text next to all completed/incompleted tags
+* Report number of words on the page or in the selected region

 [Tools](../../wiki/Tools)